UNISvalbard/gnss-compendium/GNSS_acquisition.md

 # GNSS Data acquisition with Leica Captivate

+Once the hardware has been setup, it is time to power up the Leica controller with Leica Captivate software.
+This software simplifies the data project management and acquisition.

 ## Create a new job

 All measurements belonging to the same project should ideally be collected together.